jfalkner/algorithms/code/boxes/README.md

 # Fitting Boxes

 The challenge here is to provide information about a list of boxes being fit in to a container.
-This may initially seem similar to the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem); however, it is simplified so that it is actually much simpler.
+This may initially seem similar to the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem); however, it is simplified so that it is actually much easier.

 Here is the problem.